What is a Robot?

 RPA can be applied in various fields of technology.
 There will be a bot sitting somewhere and doing the task for you instead of a human doing it.
 The basic advantage of RPA is that it overcomes the challenges that are faced when a human works on the same task .
 RPA can be useful because it is:

 Time efficient: Considering a human takes 5 minutes for completing a simple task, a bot that is designed to do the task can do 10 such tasks in the same 5 minutes.
 That is one bot is equal to 10 humans.

 Correctness: As you know, the probability of machines doing a mistake is very low compared to a human.
 If any mistake does occur, it has to be of the designer's that the bot he designed failed.

 Consistency: Unlike a human's performance, a bot's performance is not affected by any emotions or time constraints.
 All you need to take care of is the basic requirements for the bot to run, and the bot performs at same speed and accuracy at any time you run.

 Cost efficient: The cost depends on the plan of the RPA Software provider you choose.
 It is much cheaper than the cost incurred on human resources to do the same task.

 Its cool: Imagine you are doing a repetitive task every day and then using RPA to automate the same with a click.
 Sounds cool, right?

 RPA can be used in any industry which is operated on repetitive and time consuming tasks.
 For example,

-Byteridge worked with ASG Technologies to develop an RPA tool for their 'ASG Zenith' similar to ones which are mentioned above and can be downloaded form their website.
-It was designed in a user friendly manner and is much more easier to learn and work with, compared to other tools and is as powerful as them.
+Byteridge worked with ASG Technologies to develop an RPA tool for their 'ASG Zenith', similar to the ones which are mentioned above and can be downloaded from their website.
+It was designed in a user-friendly manner and is much easier to learn and work with, compared to other tools and is as powerful as them.

 Hope this article helped you in gaining some basic information about RPA.